 There are expenses of investigating your claim.
 We would need to obtain records from your General Practitioner and from hospitals where you have received treatment.
 Whilst we will represent your interest on a conditional fee basis, from time to time you may be asked to pay for these records.
 If your claim is successful, you will recover these fees wholly from the other side.

 If your claim needs to be tried before a court of law, we may appoint a barrister.
 If they accept instructions on a “No Win, No Fee” basis, you would not have to pay unless the claim is successful.
 If we accept your claim, we will find barristers who will accept your claim on similar terms.
 However, when your claim is successful, the fees will be recoverable from the other side.

-Your claim for pain and suffering and some aspect of your financial losses has to be support by an expert medical opinion.
+Your claim for pain and suffering and some aspect of your financial losses have to be supported by an expert medical opinion.
 We shall appoint a medical expert for you.
-Experts are not allowed to accept instructions on “No Win, No Fee” basis.
+Experts are not allowed to accept instructions on a “No Win, No Fee” basis.
 Thus their fees need to be paid.
 However, we shall appoint an expert through a system whereby fees can be funded.

 Legal Expense Insurance Policy

 This is an insurance policy, which you would take out in the event that you may have to pay your opponentís costs.
 If unadvised you take the matter to a court of law and you were to lose the case and/or you were to abandon the case once started in the courts, you would be ordered to pay your opponentís legal costs.
 If you had an insurance policy, this will be met by the insurance company.
 Many household contents policy and motor policies have a legal expense cover.
 Thus you need to check.
 If you have a legal expense cover, then there will be a limitation on who you can instruct as your solicitors.
 We can advise you further on that, should the situation arise.